yugabyte/yugabyte-db/docs/content/preview/explore/query-1-performance/auto-analyze.md

 On the other hand, `ysql_auto_analyze_scale_factor` is especially important for big tables.
 If a table has 1,000,000,000 rows, 10% (100,000,000 rows) would have to be mutated before ANALYZE runs.
 Set the scale factor to a lower value to allow for more frequent statistics collection for such large tables.

-In addition, `ysql_auto_analyze_batch_size` controls the maximum number of tables the auto analyze service tries to analyze in a single ANALYZE statement.
-Its default value is 10.
+In addition, `ysql_auto_analyze_batch_size` controls the maximum number of tables the Auto Analyze service tries to analyze in a single ANALYZE statement.
+The default is 10.
 Setting this flag to a larger value can potentially reduce the number of YSQL catalog cache refreshes if Auto Analyze decides to ANALYZE many tables in the same database at the same time.

 For more information on flags used to configure the Auto Analyze service, refer to [Auto Analyze service flags](../../../reference/configuration/yb-tserver#auto-analyze-service-flags).